Libraries

 The policy in brief

-Outputs in scope of the REF 2029 OA policy are journal articles and conference contributions that have an International Standard Serial Number (ISSN) and are published between 1 January 2021 and 31 December 2028.
+The output types that are in scope of the REF 2029 open access (OA) policy are journal articles and conference contributions with an International Standard Serial Number (ISSN) and which are published between 1 January 2021 and 31 December 2028.

 To ensure eligibility for the next Research Excellence Framework (REF 2029):